Home » What is isometric training » How to Increase Muscle Speed in Days (What Actually Works)

 Why don’t most athletes improve muscle speed?

-Because training often repeats the same stimulus without challenging coordination.
+Because training often repeats the same stimulus, even when exercises change.